hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Creating a Game/README.md

 ### Switching between Preview and Live

 Several pages in the portal provide a *Preview/Live* switch for areas where it's useful to be able to view Preview or Live data as you continue to develop your game beyond its publication to Live.
-On most of these pages, the *Preview/Live* switch will be enabled only if you've already published a game configuration Snapshot to Live:
+On some of these pages, the *Preview/Live* switch will be enabled only if you've already published a game configuration Snapshot to Live:

 Page  | Enabled
 -----  | -----------